 Our Hold Me Dear exhibition involved the transformation of an old railway tunnel using a community photography exhibition all about sense of place, that was developed from and with local people.
 The exhibition displayed local people’s photographs of places in Edinburgh and other cities that they felt a personal connection with.
 However, the strength of the project wasn’t just in the output, but also in the engagement that took place in the 6 months prior to this.
 This helped to bring local stakeholders together and start to translate ideas and aspirations into realised outcomes.

 The process started with an initial engagement in the Canonmills neighbourhood more than 6 months ahead of the final exhibition.
 At that time a location for an intervention or improvement wasn’t set at all.
 We were testing a fluid process of community engagement whereby we started off just listening to local people about the issues and opportunities they felt existed for the neighbourhood.
 We did this via spot interviews in the street with a large number of passing residents and visitors, and discussions with other key stakeholders such as businesses and local organisations.
-This identified the tunnel as a key location where there were both a lot of issues at present - people felt it was intimidating to walk through, deserted, and scary.
+This identified the tunnel as a key location where there were both a lot of issues at present - people felt it was intimidating to walk through, often deserted, and scary.
 But there was a lot of potential.
 Local people and organisations all saw potential in creating this as a destination for the neighbourhood, and making more of the tunnel in a way that made it a more positive space.

 To explore this further, we organised a Pep Talk event.
-We built on what we’d learnt from the initial interviews and discussions with local people and held an event along the themes that had emerged and in the place people had shown most interest in transforming - the tunnel.
-This was pitched not as an ‘engagement event’, but as an interesting evening filled with inspiring speakers, live mural painting, free drinks and music in the tunnel.
+We built on what we’d learnt from the initial interviews and discussions and held an event along the themes that had emerged and in the place people had shown most interest in transforming - the tunnel.
+This was pitched not as an ‘engagement event’, but as an interesting evening filled with inspiring speakers, live mural painting, and music in the tunnel.
 This drew a broader range of people and formed a starting point for further conversations about the tunnel and its potential.
 The speakers for the evening were chosen based on their relevance to the initial ideas and aspirations local people and organisations had told us about for the tunnel.